gene-git/wg-client/README.rst

 New or Interesting
 ==================

+* Change wg-fix-resolv: Ignore comments when comparing resolv.conf files.
+  More efficient/correct when only change is a commented time stamp for example.

+* resolv monitor: Increase maximum time to wait for wireguard to start before running the monitor.
+  No reported issues with 5 seconds - no harm in being able to wait a bit longer if needed for some reason.

 * Improve logging when ssh listener exits.
 Nicer format for how long ssh has been running when it is auto restarted.